Antibody–oligonucleotide conjugate: Development of therapeutic AOCs

 The first AOC was reported in 1995 where the lysines of a transferrin-antibody were connected using a SMCC bifunctional linker (NHS ester and maleimide moiety) to radiolabelled and cys-bearing ASOs targeting HIV mRNA.
-Another heterogenous construct based on the same chemistry but with a siRNA instead of an ASO was developed in 2011.
+Marcin and his colleagues developed a different construct using the same chemistry, but they utilized siRNA instead of an ASO in 2011.
 In 2013, MYERS and coworkers then unspecifically labelled an anti-CD19 antibody with N-succinimidyl 3-(2-pyridyl-dithio) propionate to form disulphide bonds with cys-modified ASO targeting the mRNA of oncoprotein E2A–PBX1.
 Ultimately, they could prove in-vivo antitumour effects which in contrast were not obtained with the single entities.
 In the same timeframe, several antibodies were exploited for ON delivery in combination with nanoparticles and in non-covalent strategies.

 Only recently the first examples for a site-selective conjugation between an ON therapeutic and a mAb was published: in 2015 Genentech exploited the SMCC linker to conjugate siRNA to several engineered mAb based on their proprietary Thiomab technology, which allows site-specific introduction of a cysteine into the antibody sequence[32].
 They could prove the functionality of both entities in the construct and by screening different antibodies, they validated their importance for an effective antisense effect.
 The main obstacle encountered was a limited endosomal escape but ultimately a functional construct which shows antisense effect in-vivo was reported.
 After development of the SMCC based conjugates, there were two constructs reported in literature based on strain-promoted alkyne-azide cycloadditions: an MXD3 mRNA targeting gapmer (cEt and PS modified) linked to an anti-CD22 antibody targeting preB cells leads to in-vitro apoptosis of targeted cells and in-vivo increased length of mouse survival in xenograft models.
 Notably, the dose required for the same therapeutic effect was 20 times lower for the developed conjugate (vs. naked mAb).
-Another reported conjugate, exploiting the same unselective conjugation chemistry, employs an CD44 respectively EphA2 targeting antibody which covalently carries a therapeutically irrelevant “sense-carrier” oligonucleotide.
+Another reported conjugate, exploiting the same unselective conjugation chemistry, employs an CD44 respectively EphA2 targeting antibody which covalently carries a therapeutically irrelevant "sense-carrier" oligonucleotide.
 This oligonucleotide base pairs with the actual antisense oligonucleotide (gapmer bearing phosphorothioate linkages and 2’-deoxy-2’-fluoro-beta-D-arabinonucleic acid modifications and a terminal fluorophor) aiming for an increased RNaseH activity.